unnecessary-abstraction/pbarker.dev/content/posts/2023-12-27-meta-linux-mainline-in-2023.rst

 project for me, but it has seen usage in both my current day job with Renesas and my previous work with SanCloud.

-This year the project has seen various improvments as well as the regular flow of new Linux kernel & Yocto Project releases.
+This year the project has seen various improvements as well as the regular flow of new Linux kernel & Yocto Project releases.
 The layer is now updated most weeks, more closely tracking the kernel release cycle but there's still more we can do with additional resources.